Stecker Machine Blog

 • What tools could help get tasks done more efficiently?

-Production Management Inventory Checklist #1: Schedule Appropriately
+Inventory Management Checklist #1: Schedule Wisely

-A little planning goes a long way, especially when it comes to shop inventory.
-Each job should include the overall length of time required to complete it as well as the necessary working hours needed.
+A little planning goes a long way, especially when it comes to CNC shop inventory.
+Determine the overall length of time required to complete a job, including the necessary working hours needed.
 Scrutinize every hour, because any opportunity to minimize wasted time not only speeds the process flow, it reduces labor costs.
-Proper scheduling also helps keep your deliveries accurate and on time.
-And, by preventing inaccuracies in both your project timelines and reporting, there’s a reduction in the working hours spent dealing with those errors.

 Best of all, a streamlined process minimizes the need for backup stocks and work-in-process inventories.

-Production Management Inventory Checklist #2: Optimize Your Workforce
+Inventory Management Checklist #2: Optimize Your Workforce

-Production Management Inventory Checklist #3: Embrace Lean Manufacturing
+Inventory Management Checklist #3: Embrace Lean Manufacturing

 Taking a lean production management approach benefits a shop’s inventory by keeping the overall focus on efficiency.
 While some may see “lean manufacturing” and imagine an involved and complex process, it’s really numerous minor changes that fit together in a streamlined process.

-Production Management Inventory Checklist #4: Evaluate and Adjust
+Inventory Management Checklist #4: Evaluate and Adjust

 What you want to happen and what’s actually possible are likely two different things.
 That’s okay.
-You just need to objectively assess how your processes are affecting your machine shop’s inventory and take steps to improve them.
+You just need to objectively assess how your processes are affecting your CNC machine shop’s inventory and take steps to improve them.
 Expect to check your on-hand stock regularly and adjust accordingly.

 Well-executed just-in-time inventory management can reduce the stress (and costs) of running out of product or failing to deliver on a big order, disappointing your customers and damaging your relationship.
 On the other hand, holding too much inventory can limit your working capital and jeopardize your bottom line.

-Production Management Inventory Checklist #5: Look to Technology
+Inventory Management Checklist #5: Look to Technology

-The right software offers solutions that resolve human inefficiencies, including regularly notifying the team of changes or responsibilities, which can make a huge difference in efficiency.
-Production management software is also the perfect way to introduce automated processes on the shop floor or within inventory control.
+This software is also the perfect way to introduce automated processes on the shop floor or within inventory control.
 Your employees who don’t take to change as easily as others know that software is supporting a new process’s smooth transition.

 • Internet of Things (IoT) — Shop managers get visibility into their inventory like never before when using an IoT system.
 Real-time updates on inventory items’ locations, statuses, and movements allow machine shops to monitor inventory from anywhere by using a smartphone or a laptop.
-Plus, machine learning can help predict the amount of raw materials needed for a particular production run.
+Plus, machine learning can help predict the amount of raw materials needed for a production run

 • Manufacturing Execution System (MES) — When shop floor information is made available to the entire machine shop, those responsible for different tasks can respond quicker to changing situations and conditions.
-In addition, labor/downtime, tooling, scrap, and other costs are captured immediately from the shop floor as they happen.
+In addition, labor/downtime, tooling, scrap, and other costs are captured immediately from the shop floor as they happen

 Remember “just-in-time inventory management” earlier?
 Some shops carry “just-in-case inventory” to cover unexpected needs.
 Yet, because an MES constantly updates inventory records, your purchasing, manufacturing, and scheduling staff knows how much material is actually on hand, so additional inventory isn’t necessary.